rdiaz02/EvAM-Tools/README.md

 ### Copyright and origin of files under evamtools/R ###

-- All files under evamtools/R are copyright Pablo Herrera Nieto and Ramon Diaz-Uriarte (and released under the GPL v3 license) except for the following:
+- All files under evamtools/R are copyright Pablo Herrera Nieto and Ramon Diaz-Uriarte (and released under the GNU Affero General Public License (AGPL) v3 license) except for the following:

 - File HESBCN__import.hesbcn.R:
    This file contains function import.hesbcn (with a minor modification to return "Best Lambdas").